U0137

 7. 7

-If wiring is sound, replace the RBCM and verify communication is restored.
+If wiring and power are sound, reprogram or replace the TBCM and verify communication is restored.

 Related network codes